The Carolina Windom 80 is parallel and approximately 8 feet away

 Setup #2 - 14 Radials

-The wires run under the patio stones and to the walls of the
+to the right.
+The east-bound wires run under the patio stones and to the walls

 One of the radials is buried in the flower bed (under the loose bricks)